Azure/meta-azure-service-broker/docs/azure-sql-db.md

   1. Check whether deleting database succeeds or not.

 ### Update
-  1. Change the SQL Server password in the broker database to the supplied one.
+  1. Change the SQL Server password in the broker database to the supplied one or change the service plan.

 ## Create an Azure SQL Database service